davidmoten/openapi-codegen/README.md

 Set an interceptor in the client builder to an instance of `BearerAuthenticator` or `BasicAuthenticator` or do your own thing entirely.

 ## HTTP Patch
 Funnily enough the java HttpURLConnection classes don't support the HTTP PATCH verb.
-This library makes PATCH calls as POST calls with an TODO header which is understood by most web servers.
+This library makes PATCH calls as POST calls with the header `X-HTTP-Method-Override: PATCH` which is understood by most web servers.

 ### Mixed usage with *openapi-generator*
 See [this](https://github.com/davidmoten/openapi-codegen/wiki/openapi-generator#mixed-usage-with-openapi-generator).